Benevos/benevos-portfolio/README.md

 # About the project

 This project shows my developer portfolio by manifesting the main aspects of my carrer as software engineer.
+Only works on Android since I do not have mediums to emulate iOS

 ## Licensing